 It’s probably the second-most question I get emailed: “I’ve taken the plunge and bought my first synthetic hair piece, now how the heck do I care for it?”

-Rest assured, taking care of synthetic hair is incredibly easy, and I’ll walk you through my basic washing routine and what products I use to keep my synthetic hair pieces looking good as new.
+Rest assured, taking care of synthetic hair (including synthetic extensions and synthetic hair wigs) is incredibly easy, and I’ll walk you through my basic washing routine and what products I use to keep my synthetic hair pieces looking good as new.
 Tips and trick to come, but this should get you started.

 How Often I Wash Synthetic Hair